uurktk/NoteEncrypter/README.md

 Choose strong passwords and store them securely.
 ## Libraries Used

-Tkinter: For creating the GUI
+- tkinter: For creating the GUI
-base64: For encoding and decoding the text
+- base64: For encoding and decoding the text
 ## Contributing

 Feel free to contribute to this project by suggesting improvements, reporting issues, or adding features.